mpavlou/samplesizedev/README.md

 The formula which aims to control model overfitting ('calibration' formula - C1) most often gives that highest sample size and our article we focused primarily around this formula.
 While the calibration formula performed well for models with C-statistic/C-index<0.8, we found that that it substantially ***underestimated*** the sample size when the predictive strength of the model was higher.
 The sample sizes often needed to be increased by 50% or even doubled to meet the calibration targets.

 Hence, we developed the **new package 'samplesizedev'** which performs ***unbiased sample size calculations*** regardless of model strength.
-Our software uses simulation in the background so calculations can take around a minute.
-Currently it can be used for the development of risk models for binary outcomes; functionality for ***time to event outcomes*** will be made available in due course.
+Our software uses simulation in the background so calculations can take a bit to run (from 30s to some minutes depending on scenatio and computational power).
+Currently it can be used for the development of risk models for binary outcomes; functionality for ***time to event outcomes***  is under development.

 ### $\textcolor{#f00}{\large  \textbf{UPDATE}}$